Algebra8/EventsPipe/README.md

 ##### Models

-This application makes use of Django's in-built SQLite database engine.
+This application makes use of PostGres SQL database engine.
 A breakdown of the modules is given below.

 <table
   style="font-family: arial, sans-serif;